-Although I had always mentally known there are people who make our clothes, I started to realize there are people who make our clothes.
+I started to put faces behind the clothes I bought.
 People with their own dreams, good days, bad days...children.
-One question led to another and I become more aware how the production of our clothing is linked to so much - more importantly it is linked to so many people's well being.
+One question led to another and I become more aware how the production of our clothing is linked to the well being of many.

 These questions kept circling my head as I worked with small fair trade groups in India and Honduras.
-I realized that maybe the production of our clothing with small fair trade workshops could give women in developing countries an education which in turn could give them a source of income which in turn would give their children a better education.
-This would not only better the entire community, but ultimately lead to the empowerment of women.
+I realized that maybe the production of our clothing with small fair trade workshops could give women in developing countries an education which in turn could give them a source of income and more ownership of their lives.
+Putting money directly in the hands of women is a proven way to lift communities out of poverty.
+For every 1 women lifted above the poverty line, she brings another 7 people with her.

 So I started caring about where my clothing came from.